Erwinaze Side Effects

 Applies to asparaginase erwinia chrysanthemi: intramuscular powder for solution

-Along with its needed effects, asparaginase erwinia chrysanthemi (the active ingredient contained in Erwinaze) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by asparaginase erwinia chrysanthemi (the active ingredient contained in Erwinaze).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking asparaginase erwinia chrysanthemi:More common
+If any of the following side effects occur while taking asparaginase erwinia chrysanthemi, check with your doctor or nurse immediately:More common

 - difficulty with swallowing